-Figure 42.
-PM10 Metals Annual Average Concentrations 2004 - 2015

 Figure 43.
+PM10 Metals Annual Average Concentrations 2004 - 2016

-PM10 Metals Annual Average Concentrations, 2004 - 2015, ctd.
+Figure 44.
+PM10 Metals Annual Average Concentrations, 2004 - 2016, ctd.

-Figure 41 is a chart of the weekend versus weekday concentrations for the $PM{10}$ metals.
-All of the compounds except selenium had weekend averages that were equal to or less than the weekday averages.
+Figure 42 is a chart of the weekend versus weekday concentrations for the PM{10} metals.
+All of the compounds had weekend averages that were equal to or less than the weekday averages.
 Chromium and mercury were not detected often, meaning the concentration values are heavily dependent on their MDL values, resulting in equal weekend and weekday concentrations.
-Figure 42 and Figure 43 are graphs of the annual average concentrations (2004 - 2015) for each of the $PM{10}$ metals, except chromium and mercury, as they were detected at levels lower than their respective MDLs.
+Figure 43 and Figure 44 are graphs of the annual average concentrations (2004 - 2016) for each of the PM{10} metals.
 The graphs appear to show a general downward trend in the concentration values for many of the metals.
 A calculation of the 3-year averages from 2004 to 2006, 2007 to 2009, 2010 to 2012, and 2013 to 2015 shows a decrease in concentrations (going from the first 3-year average to the last 3-year average) for most compounds.
-These can be seen in Figure 44 and Figure 45.
+These can be seen in Figure 45 and Figure 46.
+Also included in those figures are the 2016 annual averages for comparison purposes.

-Figure 44.
+Figure 45.
 3-Year Average Metals Concentrations

-Figure 45.
+Figure 46.
 3-Year Average Metals Concentrations (ctd.)

 Periodically, the laboratory analyzes a "blank" or unused, filter for metals.
 The purpose of this extra analysis is to determine if there was any contamination of the filter during manufacturing, the sample setup/tear down or transport processes, or during laboratory processing.
-In 2015, there were six blank samples taken and analyzed by the lab.
-The concentration values seen in the blank samples were found to be less than their respective MDL value, with the exceptions of antimony and cobalt.
-These two compounds had blank filter average concentration values that were slightly larger than their MDLs.
-Those two averages were subtracted from each sample concentration found before taking the annual average of the data.
+In 2016, there were six blank samples taken and analyzed by the lab.
+The concentration values seen in the blank samples were found to be less than their respective MDL values, so no blank corrections were made to the data set.

-Once per month a duplicate sampler was run simultaneously with the primary sampler.
+Once per month a secondary sampler was run simultaneously with the primary sampler.
 These additional samples, known as duplicates, were collected in order to assess the precision (repeatability) of the metals sampling method.
 In general, repeatability for the two collocated samples was acceptable for the compounds that were detected in greater than 10% of the samples taken.
 Information regarding precision and accuracy results is available upon request to the Air Pollution Control Division.